turingschool/curriculum/tutorials/better_views/view_partials.markdown

 1. Open the partial and change all references from `article` to `article_item` to match the filename.
 2. Rename the partial to `_article.html.haml` so it'll have a local `article` variable.

-I'd recommend the second option where possible.
-Implement that now.
-Then update the `render` call:
+Implement the second option, renaming the file.
+Then update the `render` call like this:

 ```haml
 %ul#articles= render :partial => 'article', :collection => @articles